4 Unique Things To Do In Ironwood – A Perfect Upper Peninsula Getaway

 Ironwood Historical Society and Museum

-A trip to Ironwood isn’t complete without diving into its rich past.
-At the Ironwood Historical Society and Museum, you can trace the city’s origins back to the booming iron ore and timber days.
-The exhibits capture the life of early settlers and miners, painting a vivid picture of the town’s industrious spirit.
-It's a perfect place to start your journey through Ironwood's unique history.
+The journey of Ironwood is not complete without diving into its rich past.
+In the Ironwood Historical Society and Museum, you can detect the origin of the city.
+The demonstrations capture the lives of early settlers and miners, portraying a vivid picture of the hardworking spirit of the city.
+This is an ideal place to start its journey through the unique history of Ironwood.

 The Ironwood Theatre Complex